Mom! Where are you, we’re late with the quiz again, Firuzi just sounded the “All ashore that’s going ashore!”

 You can still see me as a Peanuts character on facebook.

 Is that soooooo????
-Well, what a relief!
-Do you have any timely announcements to make on matters of cultural significance?
+Well, how grand!
+Do you have any timely announcements to make on matters of minor importance?

 What?
 No one died?
 No one’s on tour?

 Well great!
 That’s just great!
-What are we supposed to do, just start the quiz?
+What are we supposed to do, just stare at each other?

 I guess so.